drdaxxy/gta5fov/GTA5FoV/README.txt

 - Find your GTA V installation folder (e.g. C:\Program Files (x86)\Steam\SteamApps\common\Grand Theft Auto V).
 It should have files such as GTAV.exe and bink2w64.dll in it.
 - Extract fov.ini and dsound.dll into that folder.
-- Install the Visual C++ 2015(!) x64 runtime using vcredist_x64.exe if you haven't already.
+- Install the Visual C++ 2015 Update 3(!) x64 runtime using vcredist_x64.exe if you haven't already.
 - Change the contents of fov.ini to your desired vertical(!) fields of view (ADS is aiming down sight).
 If you only know the horizontal FoV you want, here's a handy calculator: http://www.rjdown.co.uk/projects/bfbc2/fovcalculator.php
 - All done!
 Launch the game as usual.